reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 }
 ```

-The test applies an `IntFunction` to compute the square of an integer.
+The test applies a `IntFunction` to compute the square of an integer.
 It ensures that the square function correctly calculates the square of the input integer.

 ### IntToDoubleFunction

 **The `IntToDoubleFunction` interface represents a function that accepts an int-valued argument and produces a double-valued result.**

 ```java
 @FunctionalInterface
 public interface IntToDoubleFunction {
   double applyAsDouble(int value);
 }
 ```

 This is the specialized int-to-double conversion for the `Function` interface.
 It is a functional interface with a method called `applyAsDouble(int)`.

 Let us explore the implementation of `IntToDoubleFunction`:

 ```java
 @Test
 void intToDoubleFunction() {